cogini/acme_client/README.md

 [RFC8555](https://tools.ietf.org/html/rfc8555) used by
 [Let's Encrypt](https://letsencrypt.org/) and other certification authorities.

+This library was designed for bulk registration, and it supports HTTP and DNS authorization.
+It has been used to register millions of certificates.

 ## Installation

 Add `acme_client` to the list of dependencies in `mix.exs`: